More

 3. Release the buttons once Fastboot mode starts.

-You willl see a screen with the Android robot or a message saying “Fastboot.”
+You will see a screen with the Android robot or a message saying “Fastboot.”

 If your device is on and you have USB debugging enabled, you can enter Fastboot mode from your computer:

-1. Connect your Android device to your PC via USB.
+1. Connect your Android device to a computer via a USB.

 2. Open a command prompt or terminal window on your PC.